 - Learn and obey the Laws of the Game

 No sideline coaching

 Parental coaching from the sidelines is unwelcome because it distracts the players from focusing.
 We must allow all players to dictate their own decision process whilst participating.
-We now know that when adults scream from the sidelines they’re not just invading the children’s play time, they’re preventing children from learning the game in a natural manner.
-Support and encouragement does NOT mean that you coach from the sidelines.
+We now know that when adults scream from the sidelines they’re not just invading the children’s playtime, they’re preventing children from learning the game in a natural manner.
+Support and encouragement do NOT mean that you coach from the sidelines.
 In fact, the WORST THING that you can do as a parent/coach is to “coach” from the sidelines.

-‘Let the kids play’
+‘Let the kids play

 - “Parents are distracting me”